MarcDahlem/RGB-CAT/README.md

 * check gamma curves of monitors
 * check gamma curves of televisions
 * check Ambilight Colors
+* check screens for defective pixel

 ## Download and installation instructions

 1. You need to have Java installed
 2. Download the file of your platform from [jars/](../master/jars/)
 3. Run the tool with your Java installation.
-If encountering problems please write an github [issue](../../issues)
+If encountering problems please write a github [issue](../../issues)

 ### Manual installation
 1. Download/clone this repository